jacovis/Javi.FFmpeg/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/jacovis/Javi.FFmpeg/blob/master/LICENSE.txt) file for details

 ## Acknowledgments

 The code in this package is based on the work from [AydinAdn/MediaToolkit](https://github.com/AydinAdn/MediaToolkit)<br>
-This code is a simplified version where functions based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
+This code is a heavily simplified and refactored version where functions based on FFmpeg functionality have become calls to the ffmpeg commandline using command line options.
 Using google it is easy to retrieve custom command lines for use with ffmpeg, these google results can be easily implemented using method FFmpeg.Run.<br>
 <br>